 — Murrayfield Community Council 2014 Roseburn Action Plan

 The Cycle Route Proposal would bring wider pavements, additional pedestrian crossings — features that would attract shoppers to the area and boost local businesses.
-The latest draft revised design preserves the majority of the loading and parking, and at the same time opens up new business opportunities from passing cycle trade.
+The preliminary design preserves the majority of the loading and parking, and at the same time opens up new business opportunities from passing cycle trade.

 It's not easy to get funding and approval to improve our community.
 The Cycle Route proposal gives the local Roseburn residents a golden opportunity to choose our future, offering

 - blockage of the 200-vehicle-per-hour “rat run” at Roseburn Gardens, protecting children walking to school or the park and making a more pleasant environment for residents.

 - revised junction design with modern intelligent signals and improved throughput.